-- 3.2.9.
-Healthy Schools London is a programme that supports London's schools to provide an environment and culture that helps their pupils grow to be healthy happy and learn.
-This programme supports schools as they work towards an award scheme (sponsored by the Mayor of London), with a network of local coordinators, and a range of resources, tools and advice provided through this website and regular workshops for schools. - 3.2.10.
-Invicta Primary School is registered, though it does not yet have bronze accreditation status.
+- 3.2.14.
+Healthy Schools London is a programme that supports London's schools to provide an environment and culture that helps their pupils grow to be healthy, happy and therefore good learners.
+This programme supports schools as they work through an award scheme (sponsored by the Mayor of London), with a network of local coordinators, and a range of resources, tools and advice provided through this website and regular - 3.2.15.
+Keir Hardie Primary School is already registered, with bronze accreditation status.
 This is further evidence that the school is already well engaged in addressing transport issues and improving air quality.
-We recommend that the school works through the bronze, silver and gold awards.